Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 Very beneficial to those who are less familiar with sanding, selecting stains or clear-coats, painting, and other aspects of finishing off your average CNC project
 **Stephen is working on this**

+- Wonder if we could do affiliate links with the products, most of the pics I grabbed from online stores (Amazon, etc)

+**Add section** on Epoxy finishing - https://forum.sienci.com/t/how-should-i-finish-this/13995/20 or should this go into a new/separate page about epoxy design, pouring, sanding, polishing type of thing?

 ---

 ## Finishing CNC Projects